 Although this is reviewed as a primary, published inspection information notes provision for two, three and four year olds, and the school website includes a nursery admissions process.

 For families looking at an earlier start, nursery entry is managed directly.
-An example of a clearly stated window is the Summer Term 2026 intake, with an application return deadline of 1 February 2026 for an April 2026 start date.
-Nursery fees vary and are published by the school, so families should refer to the nursery pages for the current structure and any funded-hours guidance for eligible children.
+Nursery windows, fees and funded-hours details can change, so families should refer to the school’s nursery pages for the current application timing and funding guidance.

 Competition for Reception places.
-Recent demand data indicates more applications than offers, so families should plan early, apply on time, and avoid assuming proximity alone will secure a place.
+Places can be limited, so families should plan early, apply on time, and avoid assuming proximity alone will secure a place.

 Assessment in the wider curriculum is still being refined.
 The core curriculum is strong, but the school has identified the need to tighten how some foundation subjects are assessed so gaps are caught earlier.
 This is a positive direction of travel, but it is still work in progress.